Reading time – around 10 mins

 - 35% administration and business

-That’s not because the skills are less important, the work is any less difficult, or the quality of service is reduced – but because so much more of the other aspects, such as risk assessments, paperwork, insurance, CAA assessments, etc. becoming relevant as part of your day-to-day business of functioning.
+That’s not because the skills are less important, the work is any less difficult, or the quality of service is reduced – but because so much more of the other aspects, such as risk assessments, paperwork, insurance, CAA assessments, etc., become relevant as part of your day-to-day business of functioning.
 It’s not smaller slices, just a far bigger cake to carve up.

-Don’t underestimate this aspect – the image below is just one page of an eight-page document on a process for removing fine (wash/wiper) scratches from an Airbus H145 helicopter windscreen, the instructions for which will vary from each manufacturer and model.
+Don’t underestimate this aspect – the image below is just one page of an eight-page document on a process for removing fine (wash/wiper) scratches from an Airbus H145 helicopter windscreen, the instructions, approved materials and procedure for which will vary from each manufacturer and model.

 In terms of skills and technique you will be using, there is a crossover between road vehicles and aircraft in terms of process, especially at the higher end of the vehicle spectrum.

-For example; the paint is essentially the “same” from a correction and machine polishing/protection and process point of view, though they are generally polyurethane for flexibility and longevity, similar to trucks.
+For example, the paint is essentially the “same” from a correction and machine polishing/protection and process point of view, though they are generally polyurethane for flexibility and longevity.
+Wash processes will depend on the individual airport’s regulations – some allow wet washing, whilst many will only allow dry.

 You also have aircraft “type approval” to consider.

-Many aircraft insurers will insist on type approval for various chemicals used, and any repairs.
-This is to ensure that nothing used additionally on the original airframe will have the remotest impact on aircraft safety;
+Many aircraft insurers will insist on type approval for various chemicals used and any repairs or coatings.
+This is to ensure that nothing used additionally on the original airframe will have the remotest impact on aircraft safety.

-– If you clean a car navigation screen and it stops working, the customer can pull over, or survive without the screen for a while.
+E.g. – If you clean a car navigation screen and it stops working because of moisture, the customer can pull over, or survive without the screen for a while.

-– If the screen in your cockpit stops working mid-flight, your ability to “pull over” turns into an emergency and a mayday landing, in many cases…
+– If the screen in a cockpit stops working mid-flight, your ability to “pull over” turns into an emergency, and a semi-blind mayday landing in many cases…

 Chemicals, within reason, should be approved to ensure they effectively clean without damaging aircraft surfaces, with traceability, documentation and assessment to support their use.

-Whilst this may seem extreme for a shampoo, degreaser, or coatings, the basis of “nobody expecting” these to cause an issue is what leads to unexpected issues, and unexpected issues are unwelcome at several thousand feet, or in a hanger full of sensitive equipment.
+Whilst this may seem extreme for a shampoo, degreaser, or coatings, the basis of “nobody expects these to cause an issue” is what leads to unexpected issues, and unexpected issues are unwelcome at several thousand feet, or in a hangar full of sensitive equipment.
+It is said that health and safety law is written in blood.
+Aircraft regulations and procedures are written in the same ink as accident reports.

 So, what skills will I need?